wp-plugins/woodiscuz-woocommerce-comments/readme.txt

 If your Wordpress is not 4.x please read the note below.

-**NOTE:** This plugin is designed for Wordpress 4.0 and higher versions.
+**IMPORTANT NOTE:** This plugin is designed for Wordpress 4.0 and higher versions.
 If your Wordpress version is less than 4.0, you should do a small change in `wp-includes/comment-template.php` file.

 Please open it and find this: